nat3738/fanboi2/README.rst

 We use `Vagrant <http://www.vagrantup.com/>`_ for development environment provisioning.
 You must first `install Vagrant <http://docs.vagrantup.com/v2/installation/>`_ (and `VirtualBox <https://www.virtualbox.org/>`_ or any other available `providers <http://docs.vagrantup.com/v2/providers/index.html>`_) and run the following commands::

-    $ git submodule update --init
     $ vagrant box add precise64 http://files.vagrantup.com/precise64.box
     $ vagrant up

 That's it!
-You can now visit http://localhost:6543/ and proceed on development.
+You can now visit http://localhost:8080/ and proceed on development.
 After you've done, you can now run either ``vagrant destroy`` to completely remove the VM or ``vagrant halt`` to shutdown the VM.
 See also `Teardown <http://docs.vagrantup.com/v2/getting-started/teardown.html>`_ section of Vagrant documentation.

 The Adventurous Way
 ~~~~~~~~~~~~~~~~~~~